 the palm will still go on growing, pushing roots into the earth,

-pushing fronds into the sky, doing what it has to do with integrity.
+pushing fronds into the sky, doing what it has to do, no more, no less.

-Yet there was once a time, before recorded history, when we
+Yet there must have once been a time when we also survived

-also survived thanks to our senses, responding to natural
+and thrived on our senses, responding purely to natural

 forces and the urging of our genes, without thoughts butting in,